Nasogastric (NG) fluids for short term rehydration or maintenance fluids in children beyond the newborn period

 - Severe dehydration, electrolyte abnormalities or hypoglycaemia

-- High risk of increased anti-diuretic hormone secretion - especially acute CNS and pulmonary conditions - although any unwell child is at risk
+- High risk of increased anti-diuretic hormone secretion eg acute CNS and significant pulmonary conditions (although any unwell child is at risk)

 - Short gut or other chronic gastrointestinal disorder